egpavelka/playset/README.md

 This is the testing ground for PLAYSETTE, a sort of social network for music discovery.

+Custom features include:

+-   Calls to multiple external APIs
+-   Posts can receive comments and likes; comments can be replied to and liked
+-   Data scraper for Bandcamp
+-   Automatic retrieval of metadata for track submissions
+-   Users can follow one another

 #### Main Features

 -   Site collects user-submitted audio tracks into a single feed on its homepage to be listened to and voted on by the user base.
 (Index will be sorted with standard tabs hot, top, and new, as well as a section populated with submissions from the user's followed users.)

 -   Users will be able to submit songs from various streaming services and by file uploads and listen to all in one cohesive place.

 -   User profiles will display timelines of their submissions and liked tracks, lists of followers/following, and (optionally) a short bio, photo, social media links, etc.

 #### Track Submission Methods

 -   Upload MP3 and detect metadata if available. (flags: not music, spam, broken; prevent: by audio length, file size, file type, user's total upload size)

 -   Submit video via YouTube or Vimeo. (flags: not music, spam; prevent: < 1 min or > 25min; warn: > 10min)

 #### Later Features

 -   Genre/custom tags (allow following?)

 -   Possible Discogs metadata lookup for untagged uploads and YouTube links.

 ---